ScryEngineering/scrygroup.com/content/tutorial-pages/2018-12-17/setup-hello-world.md

 ## Python packaging

+[From the docs](https://pip.pypa.io/en/stable/reference/pip_install/#overview) the way `pip install` works is as follows:

+1. Identify the base requirements.
+The user supplied arguments are processed here.
+2. Resolve dependencies.
+What will be installed is determined here.
+3. Build wheels.
+All the dependencies that can be are built into wheels.
+4. Install the packages (and uninstall anything being upgraded/replaced).

-When you issue a command such as `pip install path/to/package` you are installing a package specified at that path.
-[The way this works internally](https://pip.pypa.io/en/stable/reference/pip_install/#usage) is that pip will go to that path and will look for a `setup.py` file which it will then execute.
+When you issue a command such as `pip install path/to/package` pip will go to that path and will resolve the dependencies found there.
+If the package dependencies are successfully installed `pip` will then it will attempt to install your package into the site-pacakges directory.

+How it installs this is determined by the contents of the `setup.py` file.
 Within that `setup.py` file you will need to specify a function called `setup` that will define how your package is installed.

 ## Filesystem conventions

-For tools such as pip to work you need to follow some filesystem conversions, specifically this is what the sample repository includes:
+For tools such as pip to work you need to follow some filesystem conventions, specifically this is what the sample repository includes:

 ```sh
 $ tree .